mshanGithub/msbotframework/specs/testing/testing.md

 # Testing scenarios

+- For a list of the main scnarios for testing see the [Bot Testing](https://github.com/Microsoft/BotBuilder/projects/11?fullscreen=true) project.
+- For a list of the bot tesing scenarios targeted to v4.5 see the DCRs posted under [4.5 Preview](https://github.com/Microsoft/BotBuilder/milestone/1)

+# TODO (All the scenarios below will be moved to issues in the Bot testing project)

 This section outlines the requirements for testing bots using the format "As a ***role*** I would like to ***requirement*** so I can ***benefit***".

 ## Core Scenarios